fabianperdomolaguna/Imgui_Template_Cmake/README.md

 pip install numpy
 pip install matplotlib

+# You can also use a requirements.txt file to install specific packages version
+pip install -r requirements.txt

 # For build stage is required enter the path to the python environment.
-#Verify Miniconda installation folder and the python environment will as a folder in the folder envs.
+# Verify Miniconda installation folder and the python environment will as a folder in the folder envs.
 Here and example:
 /home/computer/miniconda3/envs/env_name/

+# You can verify environment folder with the following command
+conda env list
 ```

 ## 3. Build